fdformula/FiniteDifferenceFormula.py/README.md

 can use it to generate new formulas in addition to verification of known ones.

-We may play with this package when teaching/learning numerical computing, especially the finite difference method, and explore the distribution, symmetry, and beauty in the coefficients of the formulas.
-By changing decimal places, we can also see how rounding errors affect a result.
+We may play with this package when teaching/learning numerical computing, especially the finite difference method, and explore the distribution and symmetry in the coefficients of the formulas.
+By changing decimal places, we can also see how rounding errors may affect a result.

 Beware, though formulas are mathematically correct, they may not be numerically useful.
 This is true especially when we derive formulas for a derivative of higher order.
 For